 PriceSmart in Colombia

-The company currently has seven stores in Colombia, located in Barranquilla, Bogotá, Chia, two in Cali, Medellín and Pereira.
-And the company is building a third store in Bogotá, which will be PriceSmart’s eighth store in Colombia.
-The company acquired approximately 111,000 square feet of land in the far north of Bogotá.
+The company currently has eight stores in Colombia, located in Barranquilla, two in Bogotá, Chia, two in Cali, Medellín and Pereira.
+And the company is building its ninth store in which is anticipated to open in the fall of 2021 in the Bucaramanga suburb of Floridablanca.

 The company reportedly plans to open more stores in Colombia.
 When it opened its first store in Medellín, the company disclosed that it thought that Medellín could support three or four more stores, if it could find locations.
 But the company opened a second store in Cali before a second store in Medellín.